solana-foundation/developer-content/content/guides/getstarted/hello-world-in-your-browser.md

 ### Write your program logic

-Every Solana program must define an `entrypoint` that tells the Solana runtime where to start executing your on chain code.
+Every Solana program must define an `entrypoint` that tells the Solana runtime where to start executing your onchain code.
 Your program's [entrypoint](/docs/programs/lang-rust.md#program-entrypoint) should provide a public function named `process_instruction`: